akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    * Note that none of these were configured initially in your VM scale set, so you will need to upgrade the scale set model and then update individual instances to use them.

    * There is a bonus section to this lab where you can try this for yourself.

+ In the instance view, you can also access features like Azure Bastion, Serial console, and Boot diagnostics

+   * Note that none of these were configured initially in your VM scale set, so you will need to upgrade the scale set model and then update individual instances to use them
+   * There is a bonus section to this lab where you can try this for yourself

-**2.4 Use autoscale rules on your VM scale set (25 minutes)**
+### 2.4 Use autoscale rules on your VM scale set (25 minutes)
+An Azure virtual machine scale set can automatically increase or decrease the number of VM instances that run your application.You create rules that define the acceptable performance for a positive customer experience.
+When those defined thresholds are met, autoscale rules take action to adjust the capacity of your scale set.
+You can also schedule events to automatically increase or decrease the capacity of your scale set at fixed times.
+Let us review the auto-scale settings for your VMSS.

-1. Go to the **Scaling** in the VMSS.
+1.Go to the **Scaling** in the VMSS.
 Currently, the VMSS is set to automatic scaling.

-2. The VMSS will scale automatically based on load as measured by % CPU usage.
+2.The VMSS will scale automatically based on load  measured by CPU Utilization % of the VMSS Instances.

    ![](images/2.png)

-**2.5 Autoscale via the deployed web application**
+### 2.5 Autoscale via the deployed web application
+In this exercise, We'll try to generate load on our newly create application hosted on VMSS.
+Let's get started

-1. Go back to the **Overview** section for your scale set.
+1.Go back to the **Overview** section for your scale set.

-2. Copy the **Public IP address**, and navigate to **<ip-address>:9000** in your browser.
+2.Copy the **Public IP address**, and navigate to **<ip-address>:9000** in your browser.
+Please ensure to add port 9000 along with Public IP.
 You will see a landing page that looks like:

    ![](images/output.png)

-3. To view the autoscale in action, simply click the **Start work** on the page.
+3.To view the autoscale in action, simply click the **Start work** on the page.

-4. Then, go back to the VM scale set in the Azure portal and watch its CPU rise once **CPU > 60%**, a new scale set instance will automatically be created.
+4.Then, go back to the VM scale set in the Azure portal and watch its CPU rise once CPU Utlization is higher than 60%, a new scale set instance will automatically be created.

    ![](images/3.png)

-5. Go to the **Instances** and watch VMs get created.
+5.Go to the **Instances** and watch VM getting created.

-6. You can also **SSH** into your individual instance by running below command in the Cloud Shell:-
+6.You can also **SSH** into your individual instance by running below command in the Cloud Shell:-

        ssh -i <private key name> <adminusername>@<ip-address> -p 50000

    ![](images/ssh.png)

-**2.6 Autoscale manually in the Azure Portal based on date/time**
+### 2.6 Autoscale manually in the Azure Portal based on date/time

-1. Go back to the **portal** and go to the **Scaling**, and let's try out creating a scheduled autoscale rule (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview#scheduled-autoscale)
+1.In the **Azure Portal** and go to the **Scaling**, and let's try out creating a scheduled autoscale rule (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview#scheduled-autoscale)

-2. Click the **Custom Autoscale**, and note all the options you have.
+2.Click the **Custom Autoscale**, and note all the options you have.

    ![](images/4.png)

-3. Leave the auto-created scale condition with the **Default Settings**.
+3.Leave the auto-created scale condition with the **Default Settings**.

-4. Click on the **Add a scale set condition**.
+4.Click on the **Add a scale set condition**.

    - Select the **Scale to a specific instance count**.
-   - Set Instance count to a **Random number** >1 and <100.
+   - Set Instance count to a **2**.
    - Select the **Specify start/end dates**.
    - **Timezone**: (UTC-05:00) Eastern Time (US & Canada).
-   - **Start date**: today, November 15, 2019, and a time a minute or two in the future.
+   - **Start date**: Enter time of 2 minutes from now to test the scheduler.
-   - **End date**: today, November 15, 2019, and a time several minutes in the future.
+   - **End date**: Enter time of 10 minutes from now to test the scheduler.

      ![](images/5.png)

-**Autoscale documentation and information**
+### 2.7 Additional Autoscale documentation and information

   * See the docs here for more info on autoscale rules:
      - https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview